SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart v2/README.md

 - Change the codes below replacing 'MeasuresTable' with 'Tables for Measures'
 - Run these codes in your model to add the measures.

-Following these steps you avoid the mismatch between the template and your model.

-You will just need to substitute the x-axis fields with your fields.

 ```
 DEFINE